Concierge Medicine Reinvented

 Non-HDL cholesterol

-High-density lipoprotein involved in reverse cholesterol transport; higher HDL is generally protective.
+High-density lipoprotein involved in reverse cholesterol transport.
+Higher HDL is generally protective.

 Non-HDL cholesterol